-The HDM presents two mathematical peculiarities: 1) it gets substantially ill-conditioned (Beghini et al. 2023b) when the hole steps are reduced in size to obtain residual stresses with a finer spatial resolution; 2) relaxed strains at a given hole depth depend only on stress values at lower depths.
+The HDM presents two mathematical peculiarities: 1) it gets severely ill-conditioned when the hole steps are reduced in size to obtain residual stresses with a finer spatial resolution; 2) relaxed strains at a given hole depth depend only on stress values at lower depths.
 The former implies that strain errors need to be characterized and properly mitigated.
-The latter means that when Equation (1) is constructed through the IM, matrix \boldsymbol{A} is lower-triangular, thus the identified stress values near the surface are determined by the first few values of measured strains.
+The latter means that when Eq.
+(1) is constructed through the IM, matrix A is lower-triangular, thus the identified stress values near the surface are determined by the first few values of measured strains.

-The latest release of ASTM E837 standard includes a procedure to estimate random errors (namely, errors which affect every strain measurement randomly, such as electrical noise) and to filter them through Tikhonov regularization (Schajer 2007).
-As observed in (Schajer and Altus 1996) and (Olson et al. 2021), strains are also affected by systematic errors which are not included in the estimation since they affect all measurements in a strongly correlated fashion, such as errors in the rosette gage factors or in the identification of the zero-depth point.
+Latest release of ASTM E837 standard includes a procedure to estimate random errors (namely, errors which affect every strain measurement randomly, such as electrical noise) and to filter them through Tikhonov regularization [9].
+As observed in [10] and [11], strains are also affected by systematic errors which are not included in the estimation since they affect all measurements in a strongly correlated fashion, such as errors in the rosette gage factors or in the identification of the zero-depth point.

-In Figure 1, a calibration bench is presented, aimed at detecting and correcting these kinds of measurement biases by checking that the identified residual stresses match a known stress distribution.
-It has been designed and manufactured during a research collaboration between
+In Fig. 1 a calibration bench is presented, aimed at detecting and correcting these kinds of measurement biases by checking that the identified residual stresses match a known stress distribution.
+It has been designed and manufactured during a research collaboration between SINT Technology and the Department of Civil and Industrial Engineering at University of Pisa, as a development of the one described in [12].